gomorpheus/morpheus-docs/library/options/option_types.rst

 DEFAULT VALUE
  Pre-populates field with a default value
 HELP BLOCK
- Helpful text that will appear under your Option Type field to inform users about their selection REQUIRED
+ Helpful text that will appear under your Input field to inform users about their selection REQUIRED
  Prevents User from proceeding without setting value DEFAULT CHECKED